exterm/exterm.github.io/content/pages/about.md

 ### Current Availability

-As of early February 2024: 8-16 hrs/week
+As of early February 2024:

+- 8-16 hrs/week for short-term projects
+- 16-24 hrs/week for commitments of 6 months or more

 ### Say Hi!